descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `string` (required)

-// Specify the value of the attribute.
+The value of the attribute.